-Every book needs you to turn the pages.
-But not every book needs you to tap it, shake it, jiggle it, or even blow it a kiss.
-Innovative and timeless, Tap the Magic Tree asks you to help one lonely tree change with the seasons.
-Now thatâ TMs interactiveâ "and magical!!t begins with a bare brown tree.
-But tap that tree, turn the page, and one bright green leaf has sprouted!
+The board book edition of the acclaimed interactive picture book about the changing seasons, which the New York Times praised, ⠜Like Hervé Tulletâ TMs Press Here, Mathesonâ TMs Tap the Magic Tree proves you donâ TMt need apps for interactivity.â •Every book needs you to turn the pages.
+But not every book needs you to tap it, shake it, jiggle it, or blow it a kiss.
+Innovative and timeless, Tap the Magic Tree gives even the youngest reader the chance to help one lonely tree change with the seasons.
+Now thatâ TMs interactiveâ "and magical!It begins with a bare brown tree.
+But tap that tree, turn the page, and one bright green leaf has sprouted.
 Tap againâ "one, two, three, fourâ "and four more leaves have grown on the next page.
-Pat, clap, wiggle, jiggle, and see blossoms bloom, apples grow, and the leaves swirl away with the autumn breeze.
-The collage-and-watercolor art evokes the bright simplicity of Lois Ehlert and Eric Carle and the interactive concept will delight fans of Pat the Bunny.
+Pat, clap, wiggle, jiggle, and blossoms bloom, apples grow, and the leaves swirl away with the autumn breeze.
+The collage-and-watercolor art evokes the bright simplicity of Lois Ehlert and Eric Carle, and the interactive concept will delight fans of Pat the Bunny.
 Combining a playful spirit and a sense of wonder about nature, Christie Matheson has created a new modern classic that is a winner in every seasonâ "and every story time!